01 What exactly is an ERP data migration?

 - Validating on samples.
 Five hundred clean records pass acceptance; the two million real ones, never tested, blow it up in production;

 - Confusing valid data with qualified data.
 A record that is correct in the old system can violate the target model.
-S/4HANA is the textbook case: MATDOC, ACDOCA and the universal journal do not forgive unshaped reloads;
+S/4HANA is the textbook case: MATDOC, ACDOCA and the universal journal do not forgive unshaped reloads, and the standard toolchain validates structure rather than meaning;

 - Trusting native tools.
 Standard bridges move records, not structures.
 The Windchill to 3DEXPERIENCE case shows it: links, BOMs and lifecycles must be rebuilt, not copied;